jburguete/MinGW-64-Make/README.md

 [MSYS](http://sourceforge.net/projects/mingw/files/Installer), selecting only
 the *msys-base* option, in C:\MinGW.
 WARNING! if you change the installation directory you have to change the installdir variable in the Makefiles.
-Due to some bugs in the MSYS environment use spaces and wrong types in the installation directory are strongly discouraged.
+Due to some bugs in the MSYS environment, use of spaces and wrong types in the installation directory is strongly discouraged.

 2. Install the last version of
 [7-Zip for Windows](http://www.7-zip.org/downloag.html) and include the